 Deere & Co. is interested in seeing its customers go to seed and grow.
 The company, one of the world's largest makers of farm equipment, is also a major producer of construction, forestry, and commercial and residential lawn care equipment.
 Deere operates through three business segments: the agriculture and turf and construction and forestry segments make up its equipment operations; a credit segment provides financial services.
 Deere, famous for its "Nothing Runs Like A Deere" marketing, sells John Deere and other brands through retail dealer networks and also makes products for outlets

-Deere's largest operating segment is agriculture and turf, which accounts for 75% of revenue.
+Deere's largest operating segment is agriculture and turf, which accounts for 70% of revenue.
 Consolidated into five product platforms -- crop harvesting, turf and utility, hay and forage, crop care, and tractors -- the segment makes such products as loaders, combines, corn pickers, cotton and sugarcane pickers, and even golf course equipment and outdoor power products.
 Besides John Deere, brands include Frontier, Green Systems, as well as SABO in Europe and Benye in China.

-The company's construction and forestry segment represents 18% of its total revenue.
+The company's construction and forestry segment represents 20% of its total revenue.
 Making 90% of the types of equipment used in North America, this segment distributes backhoe loaders, crawler dozers, motor graders, log skidders, and skid-steer loaders.

 Besides equipment, the company's other main operational division, financial services, provides credit services for Deere dealers and wholesalers.
-Other services include crop risk mitigation and extended equipment warranties.

 Sales and Marketing